NOAA-PSL/score-monitoring/README.md

 cylc stop WORKFLOW
 ```

-If you need the suite to stop immediately and stop any running tasks at the
+If you need a workflow to stop immediately and stop any running tasks at the
 --now flags.
 One --now will stop after the task completes and two --now --now
 flags will interrupt the currently running task to stop immediately.